Vacation Boutique Villa Rental in Yelapa, Mexico

 We also want to bring to your attention that you need to climb a substantial number of steps to reach either house.

-Both houses are equipped with land line telephones and Broadband internet connection if you wish to bring your own computer.
+Casa Coco is equipped with land line telephones and Broadband internet connection if you wish to bring your own computer.
 Local phone calls are complementary.
-Blackberries and other smart phones usually work well from both houses even though you probably will not get reception in the village proper.
+Smart phones usually work well around the house though you probably will not get reception in the village proper.

 Towels and beach towels, bed sheets, soap, shampoo/ conditioner and body lotions will be provided.